DouglasOrr/DouglasOrr.github.io/src/2020-03-data-for-machines-2/article.md

 We won't go into how to design data formats for machines, but in this case the main differences are that it contains full information that was summarised for the human and is in standard portable formats (JSON, ISO 8601).
 Note: we could have gone further - it is still a text-based container format that can be read by humans, rather than a binary format (e.g. Avro or Protocol Buffers).

-So, one simple test to apply when designing data formats for machines is:

-> How would I feel if I had to write a parser for these data?
+In summary, one simple test to apply when designing data formats for machines is: **"How would I feel if I had to write a parser for this data?"**

 ## Why design data for machines?

-Why should I design data for machines to read?
+Having seen an example of what it looks like, let's try to motivate the proposal... why should I design data for machines to read?
 Because, unlike source code, it is written by machines.
 And, this side of Artificial General Intelligence (dear reader on the other side, please disregard), machine-written text is just not as interesting as human-written text (or any other media!)

 Here's a typical conversation with a machine these days...